spencerhcheng/holberton-system_engineering-devops/w2/d2/lecture_notes.md

 ## Nested Loops

 Sometimes you will need to nest a loop inside of another loop.
 Let's say we are given an array and have to return the indices of all pair of elements that sum to 0.
-This means we we will have to add each element to the other elements in the array.
+This means we will have to add each element to the other elements in the array.

 ```javascript
 function pairZero(array) {